Asset Finance Rates Comparison

 Asset finance is generally secured against the asset you purchase.
 However, some businesses may use unsecured business loans for a variety of purposes, including to buy assets.
 These typically have higher rates and lower borrowing limits than secured finance.

-Yes, you may still qualify for asset finance if you have impaired credit, but be prepared to pay more interest to reflect the added risk.
+Yes, you may still qualify for asset finance if you have impaired credit, but be prepared to pay a higher rate of interest to reflect the added risk.
 Lenders will consider both your business creditworthiness and loan serviceability when assessing your application.
 You could alternatively look at bad credit business loans.